BRISBANE May 28-29 2020

 Appropriate handouts will be provided.

 The workshop facilitator is Bob Dick.
-Bob is a Brisbane-based educator, facilitator and consultant whose reputation in these fields is based on four decades of experience.
+Bob is a Brisbane-based educator, facilitator and consultant whose reputation in these fields is based on almost five decades of relevant experience in a variety of settings.

 Those of you who are familiar with Bob's work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
 His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those which he makes use of in his own work.

-The fee for the two days is $660.00 payable in advance.
-An early bird rate of $550 is available for fees received before 4 July.
+The fee for the two days is $770.00 payable in advance.
+An early bird rate of $660 is available for fees received 4 weeks in advance.
 All prices are in Australian dollars and include GST.

 Negotiate your own in-house workshop